December 26, 2024 by Samantha Wilson

 Watersports Boats

-As the name implies watersports boats (also known as tow boats) are designed to tow waterskis and wakeboards.
-Characteristics tend to include good visibility of the skier/wakeboarder from the helm, an inboard engine, towers or poles with elevated tow points, and plenty of storage space for skis, wakeboards and equipment.
-Boats tend to be activity-specific, with slalom skiers looking for small wakes, while wakeboard riders and wakesurfers want big ones.
-Most are between 19 and 25 feet and range from models like the ultra-speedy, compact, MasterCraft NXT 20, to larger models such as the popular Malibu M Series M235.
-As a rule, dedicated watersports boats are very expensive; few cost less than $100,000 and many start at twice that amount.
-There are also some outboard-powered versions for amateur-level watersports called “Fish-and-Ski” boats, that can be used for fishing and as day boats as well.
+As the name implies watersports boats (also known as tow boats) are designed to tow waterskis and wakeboards with their powerful engines.
+While they’re predominantly focused on watersports they are also popular for fishing and as day boats on the lakes.
+Characteristics tend to include good visibility of the skier/wakeboarder from the helm, an inboard engine, and plenty of storage space for skis, wakeboards and equipment.
+Boats tend to be activity-specific, with slalom skiers looking for small wakes, while wakeboard riders and wakesurfers wanting big ones for example.
+They vary hugely in size from smaller models such as the ultra-speedy, compact MasterCraft NXT 20 which can seat 14 people, to larger models such as the popular Malibu M Series M235.

 Pros: